TinkerTools/tinker9/doc/manual/m/feat/integrators.rst

 Langevin Piston
 ---------------

-The Langevin piston method for constant pressure [Feller1995]_ is integrated in the Leapfrog framework.
+The Langevin piston method for constant pressure :cite:`lpiston` is integrated in the Leapfrog framework.

 .. tip::